 If you haven’t done that already, make a mayonnaise using coconut oil, avocado oil, apple cider vinegar and egg yolks and then add it to your base…

-…and then throw the flesh of the avocados right in.
+Now throw the flesh of the avocados right into the mix…

 Use the largest, ripest avocados you can get your hands on, but make sure that they are nice and green.
 Grey or brown avocados will confer a very unappetizing color to your finished ice cream.

 Blend all these ingredients until completely smooth and perfectly combined.

 Who, me?
 No, I didn’t lick that spoon!

 Transfer this ice cream base to your ice cream maker and churn according to the manufacturer’s instructions.
 This shouldn’t take much longer than 5 to 7 minutes.

 I know, my churner is getting a little rusty, but it still works great, so don’t go making fun of it alright?
 You may end up hurting its feelings and then it might very well decide to shut down on me.
 So no jinxing my kitchen tools, please!

 Alright, so when your ice cream is almost set, throw in the chopped pistachios and then continue churning until the nuts are evenly distributed, about 30 seconds or so.